jamwine/Web-Portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Machine Learning and Artificial Intelligence
-- Trend Analyis and Predictive Analytics
+- Trend Analysis and Predictive Analytics
 - Data Science and Information Visualization
 - Statistical Modeling and Feature Engineering
 - Data Structures & Algorithms